Utah Abortion Statistics

 In 2020, approximately 0.3% of all U.S. abortions occurred in Utah.

-In 2017, the Guttmacher Institute reports that there were 3 abortion providers in Utah.
+In 2017, the Guttmacher Institute reports that there were 3 abortion clinics in Utah and 12 facilities that performed abortion.
 The table below compares total Utah abortion facilities by selected year.

 Total Abortions (2019): 2,922